hx210/tuic/tuic-server/README.md

         "00000000-0000-0000-0000-000000000000": "PASSWORD_0",
         "00000000-0000-0000-0000-000000000001": "PASSWORD_1"
     },
+    // Optional.
+Whether use auto-generated self-signed certificate and key.
+    // When enabled, the follwing `certificate` and `private_key` fields will be ignored.
+    // Default: false.
+    "self_sign": false,

-    // The path to the certificate file
+    // Optional.
+The path to the certificate file "certificate": "PATH/TO/CERTIFICATE",
-    "certificate": "PATH/TO/CERTIFICATE",

-    // The path to the private key file
+    // Optional.
+The path to the private key file "private_key": "PATH/TO/PRIVATE_KEY",
-    "private_key": "PATH/TO/PRIVATE_KEY",

     // Optional.
 Congestion control algorithm, available options: